ms-gx/CircAidMe/README.md

 ```

 Notes:
-* If `python3 setup.py install` complains about permissions since you want to install it system-wide you have to run it with `sudo`.
+* If `python3 setup.py install` complains about permissions since you want to install it system-wide you have to run it with `sudo`
 * Install just for your user: `python3 setup.py install --user`
 * Install to a specific location: `python3 setup.py install --prefix=$HOME/.local`
 * Install with pip (local copy, you might have to install Python package `wheel`): `pip3 install path/to/CircAidMe`